Introduction:

 - The difference between a bear and a panda

-- How does a bear survive in winter?
+- How can a bear survive the winter?

 Definition of a Bear: